Income-taxation-system-in-Indonesia

 1) Any underpayment of tax must be settled before submitting the annual tax return.

-2) Taxpayers can extend the period of submission of the annual income tax return for a maximum of two months by submitting notification to the Directorate General of Taxation.
+2) Taxpayers can extend the period of submission of the annual income tax return for a maximum of two months by submitting a notification to the Directorate General of Taxation.

 3) Self-assessed VAT on utilization of intangible taxable goods and/or taxable services from offshore and VAT collected by VAT Collector other than State Treasurer is due by the 15th of the following month.